CfE Experiences and Outcomes

 - Discuss food preferences and food allergies and the importance of reading food labels.

-- Spotting hazards in the kitchen using downloadable posters from the Teacher’s Tab.
+- Spotting hazards in the kitchen using the "Crazy Kitchen" interactive

 - Learn names of bacteria and the conditions required for them to grow.